 The Equinox Curling Club was founded about three years ago, when, according to the club's Web site, Susan Marmer, then the rink's executive director, invited members of the Rutland Rocks Curling Club to come down to Manchester to teach the finer points of the game.
 When more than 150 people turned out for the sessions, the local curling club was formed, and now counts about 30 players from Manchester and several surrounding towns.
 They gather at the rink Sunday mornings to practice and play, and are planning to send two teams up to Rutland next Saturday for the curling competition known as a Bonspiel - but since this is Vermont it's a Ver-spiel - and are also holding a major fund-raising curling event at Riley Rink on Saturday, March 2, starting at 5:30 p.m., Lappen said.

-That is just about the time that the municipal portion of Manchester's town meeting will be ending down at MEMS, so if a
+That is just about the time that the municipal portion of Manchester's town meeting will be ending down at MEMS, so if a vote or two didn't go your way, here's a chance to vent the steam.

 Starting a curling club in Manchester may have been a "leap of faith," she said, but it was one winter sport that didn't have a presence before then in Manchester, and the rink was willing to help.